 D. Turkmenistan

 Turkmenistan has taken steps to open the country and create more space for civil society organisations.
 However, the country remains under the authoritarian rule of President Berdymukhamedov.
 Recent developments show that democratic development has not progressed and the human rights situation has not particularly improved.
-In 2021, Turkmenistan introduced some constitutional reforms, including the creation of an upper house, but the role of the Turkmen Parliament is still extremely limited.
+In 2021, Turkmenistan introduced some constitutional reforms, including the creation of an upper house, but the role of the Turkmen Parliament is still limited.

-Apart from the EU-Central Asia regional frameworks, the EU and Turkmenistan maintain annual bilateral dialogues: the EU-Turkmenistan Human Rights Dialogue and the EU-Turkmenistan Joint Committee.
-The 22nd Joint Committee was held in December 2023 to further develop partnership and cooperation, in particular in the areas of trade, energy, and development cooperation.
+Apart from the EU-Central Asia regional frameworks, the EU and Turkmenistan maintain annual bilateral dialogues: the EU-Turkmenistan Joint Committee and the EU-Turkmenistan Human Rights Dialogue.
+The 23rd Joint Committee was held in December 2024 to further develop partnership and cooperation, in particular in the areas of trade, connectivity, energy and the environment.
 The EU has reaffirmed that the rule of law and respect for human rights are essential aspects of the EU-Turkmenistan relationship.
-The 15th annual EU-Turkmenistan Human Rights Dialogue took place in December 2023.
-Discussions centred on Turkmenistan’s fulfilment of its international legal obligations, in particular respect for human rights, socio-economic issues and cooperation in multilateral platforms.
+The 16th annual EU-Turkmenistan Human Rights Dialogue took place in June 2024.
+Discussions centred on Turkmenistan’s concrete steps to improve the human rights situation in the country, including for individuals whose human rights have been violated, as well as conditions in detention centres and prisons, and gender-based violence.

 E. Tajikistan